cheeksnpeeps/cloudsuites/README.md

 ### Mobile-First Experience for Residents and Staff

 Cloud Suites’ dedicated mobile app offers both residents and staff full control from their smartphones.
-Residents can:
-- Book amenities
-- Access the marketplace
-- Submit service requests
+Residents can: Book amenities, Access the marketplace, Submit service requests, and many more...

-Staff can manage tasks, communicate with residents, and receive instant alerts for urgent issues, all on the go.
+Staff can manage tasks, communicate with residents, and receive instant alerts for urgent issues, all on the go...

 ---

 ## Cost Savings Through Efficiency

-Cloud Suites helps property managers minimize operational costs by automating key processes and reducing manual oversight.
+CloudSuites helps property managers minimize operational costs by automating key processes and reducing manual oversight.

 Here's how:

 - **Reduced Staffing Needs**: Automation of notifications, amenity bookings, and lease management means fewer administrative tasks, reducing the need for a large staff.